sdss/communal-calendar/README.md

 6. In the new tab that has opened, navigate to 'editor' and copy the code from `Code.gs` in this repository.

-7. Update the `CALENDAR_ID` and `FORM_ID` variables in the Google Apps Script.
-You have the Google Calendar ID from Step #1, so you just need the Google Form ID.
-You can get the Google Form ID from the URL of your Google Form.
-Unlike the Google Calendar ID, the Google Form ID will be in the URL like this `https://docs.google.com/forms/d/e/[FORM_ID]/viewform/`
+7. Update the `CALENDAR_ID` variable with what you noted down from Step 1.

 8. In the left hand side of Google Apps Script, select the "+" next to "Services".
 Add Google Calendar v3.